axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <em>your</em> company’s progress over time (“We are <em>more</em> transparent this month than last month”).
 </p>

 <h2>How can a FIAT company transform to a RADICAL model?
 It needs first a certain base of trust and experience before such an approach can be successful, no?
-How can this gap be bridged?
+How can this gap be bridged?</h2>
 <p>K2K Emocionando in Spain has been doing it since 2007, so it is possible.
 </p>
 <p>First they spend time educating the owners on what to expect, the financial arrangements, etc. Then they spend time with <em>everybody</em> else in the company.
 Then they put together a proposal based on what they heard.
 Finally, people (sigh) vote on it.
 If there’s an overwhelming number of YES (not just majority), then they start implementing the transformation.
 Each is different.